lanceewing/lanceewing.github.io/_posts/2020-09-28-using-emojis-in-a-point-and-click-adventure-part-1.markdown

 The first case, where the alpha channel is zero, is simply the fill flooding into the transparent background parts of the canvas.
 The second case, where RGB are all zero, is where the pixel is pure black and therefore deemed to be part of the black outline, and so the fill floods into that pixel and it is set to transparent.

 If we stopped there, and didn't have the third case, then the resulting image would have a jagged edge.
-To avoid this, the third case takes advantage of the existing antialiasing between the inside edge of the black outline and the colourful interio of the emoji.
+To avoid this, the third case takes advantage of the existing antialiasing between the inside edge of the black outline and the colourful interior of the emoji.
 It detects this by calculating the perceived brightness of the pixel, and then if it is below a certain threshold, it adjusts the alpha channel of the pixel to match the brightness.
 This has the effect of making the edge of the emoji look smooth after removing the black outline.

 The threshold of 70 was determined by trial and error after testing the code with various Windows emojis.

+## Resizing after removal

+If an emoji is drawn at a large font size, let's say 300px, then removing the thick black outline results in an image noticeably smaller than the originally desired size.

+Consider also that in order to allow the flood fill to spread the whole way around the emoji, the initial canvas size is deliberately made higher and wider than the desired height and width.
+Not too much though, otherwise time would be wasted filling into areas that are not needed.

+As a consequence of the two factors mentioned above, after the black outline is removed there is quite a noticeable empty area beyond the four edges of the emoji that needs to be trimmed off.
+The canvas needs to be cropped so that its width an height exactly fits the emoji.

+With this in mind, the fill algorithm also keeps track of where the four visible edges of the emoji are as it is spreading around the emoji:

+{% highlight javascript %}
+if (imgData.data[pos + 3]) {
+    if (x < minX) minX = x;
+    if (x > maxX) maxX = x;
+    if (y < minY) minY = y;
+    if (y > maxY) maxY = y;
+}
+{% endhighlight %}

+In the outline detection code shown earlier in the article, imgData.data[pos + 3] represented the alpha channel of the current pixel.
+Setting it to 0 makes it fully transparent.
+If after processing the current pixel it is determined to not be fully transparent, then it makes up a visible part of the emoji and therefore the current max and min X and Y values are updated.
+After processing the whole image, the minX, minY, maxX and maxY values give the left, top, right and bottom visible edges.

+Simply cropping the canvas to this size is not enough though.
+The game requires an emoji to be displayed at a given width and height.
+So in addition to cropping, the canvas is resized in both directions:

+{% highlight javascript %}
+// Redraw the canvas, so that we can remove white space and add a shadow. let emojiCanvas = document.createElement('canvas');
+let newWidth = ((maxX - minX) + 3);
+let newHeight = ((maxY - minY) + 3);
+emojiCanvas.width = width;
+emojiCanvas.height = height;
+let emojiCtx = emojiCanvas.getContext('2d');
+if (newWidth > 0 && newHeight > 0) {
+    emojiCtx.shadowColor = "black";
+    emojiCtx.shadowBlur = 3;
+    if (flip) {
+        emojiCtx.translate(width, 0);
+        emojiCtx.scale(-1, 1);
+    }
+    emojiCtx.drawImage(
+        canvas,
+        minX-1, minY-1, newWidth, newHeight,
+        0, 0, width, height,
+    );
+}
+{% endhighlight %}

+In the code above, the canvas variable is the original canvas that was manipulated to remove the black outline.
+The emojiCanvas is the new canvas that is set to the desired size of the emoji.
+The detected visible edges of the emoji on the original canvas are then used to specific what part to draw to the new emojiCanvas, which is resized in each direction to the desired size, and we've thrown in a flip variable in case we want the emoji to face the other direction.

+Note that we also have a small shadow blur.
+This isn't required, but it does give it a slightly smoother and more defined edge.

 ## The end result

 Removing the black outline from the Windows emojis in this way allows more attractive scenes to be created.
-If we render the same scene shown earlier in this post, then the end results is as follows:
+If we render the same scene shown earlier in this post using the described approach, then the end result is as follows:

 ![image info](/images/missing-page-no-edges.png)

+That's much nicer!

-Obviously this is only of concern on a Windows machine, but it's likely that many of the participants in the js13kgames contest are using Windows.
+Obviously this is only of concern on a Windows machine, but it's likely that many of the participants in the js13kgames contest are using Windows and will see the game like this, and since the participants are the voters, it is an important consideration.

+Windows isn't the only operating system that I had to cater for in choosing to use emojis.
+The topic of the next post in this series looks at some of the things I discovered about emoji fonts in relation to cross platform and browser compatibility.